GlennPreston1/Java_SDK_Direct_Apple_Pay_Demo/README.md

 java-sdk-core requires minimum Java 7, however this was not extensively tested, because Java 7 is old and not well supported.
 In practice Java 8 is the minimum and Java 11 or newer is recommended.

-For java-sdk-sample-webshop prerequisites examine Spring Boot prerequisites/dependencies (currently it is Java 8). java-sdk-sample-webshop is configured to use embedded Tomcat (Spring Boot's default), but possible to configure it to a traditional .war file deployment
+For java-sdk-example-webshop prerequisites examine Spring Boot prerequisites/dependencies (currently it is Java 8). java-sdk-example-webshop is configured to use embedded Tomcat (Spring Boot's default), but possible to configure it to a traditional .war file deployment
-(same as any Spring Boot webapp). java-sdk-sample-webshop uses Apache Derby for storage (for the example orders. prodcuts etc.).
+(same as any Spring Boot webapp). java-sdk-example-webshop uses Apache Derby for storage (for the example orders. prodcuts etc.).

 ## Possible requests